ms-iot/content/en-US/win10/samples/arduino-wiring/WeatherStation.md

 Once your project is deployed, you will see data appear in the output console while the program is running.
 </p>

+##Result

+Watch your Output window in Visual Studio.
+The sketch will start reporting the data it gathers from the Weather Shield!